sphinx-gallery/sphinx-gallery/doc/advanced.rst

 SVG images are copied.

 .. warning:: SVG images do not work with ``latex`` build modes, thus will not
-             work while building a PDF vesion of your documentation.
+             work while building a PDF version of your documentation.

 Example 1: a Matplotlib and Mayavi-style scraper
 ------------------------------------------------